dfkaye/xyz/README.md

 synchronous which means it doesn't play well in the asynchronous world of the browser.

-by default then, a required dependency that exports something is assigned to an alias derived from the filename.
+a required dependency that exports something is assigned to an alias derived from the filename.
 An export defined in a file referenced at `'./path/to/cool-module.js'` will be assigned to a camelCased variable named `coolModule`.